Gate of Horn

 Bob Gibson was its frequent Master of Ceremonies (M.C.) and often introduced new talent at the Gate of Horn.
-He met a quiet, shy songstress with a great voice named Joan Baez at the Newport Folk Festival and persuaded her to perform at the Gate of Horn after the festival.
-Many of those who performed at the Gate of Horn were interviewed by Studs Terkel for his radio show "Studs Terkel's Wax Museum" which also helped build the folk music revival in Chicago.
-Bob Gibson was also one of the forces behind the influential Old Town School of Folk Music for several decades after the 1960s.
+He met a quiet, shy singer with a great voice named Joan Baez at the Newport Folk Festival and persuaded her to perform at the Gate of Horn after the festival.
+Many of those who performed at the Gate of Horn were interviewed by Studs Terkel for his radio show Studs Terkel's Wax Museum which also helped build the folk music revival in Chicago.
+Gibson was also one of the forces behind the influential Old Town School of Folk Music for several decades after the 1960s.

 In April 1961, Gibson and Bob Camp recorded their folk album Bob Gibson & Bob Camp at the Gate Of Horn at the club.

 The Gate of Horn outgrew its basement and moved to a larger venue on Rush Street near Oak.
-This was also one of the clubs at which stand-up comedian Lenny Bruce played, in December 1962, before his arrest and trial for obscenity.
+This was also one of the clubs at which stand-up comedian Lenny Bruce performed, in December 1962, before his arrest and trial for obscenity.
 When the Gate of Horn folded, its space was filled for several years by Second City.
 The original Gate of Horn site at 755 N. Dearborn is now a hi-rise rental apartment building; a similar fate befell the building which last housed the 1950s and 1960s free-speech coffee house "The College of Complexes" which was at 515 N. Clark Street—a few short blocks away.

 McGuinn later wrote the song "Gate of Horn" about the venue and the way it affected him.